European Shorthair Cat

 Coat

-The coat is sleek and short, with a single upper layer and no undercoat.
+The coat is short, dense, springy, and glossy, with a single upper layer and no undercoat.

 Color

-European Shorthair cats of all colors and patterns may be shown.
-Paw pad and nose leather color should complement the coat color.
+European Shorthair cats come in many colors and patterns.
+Paw pad and nose leather color complement the coat color.

 Frequently Asked Questions